Disjoint Generation of Synthetic Data: Abstract

 \section{Abstract}

-We propose a new framework for generating cross-sectional synthetic datasets via disjoint generative models.
+We propose a new framework for generating tabular synthetic datasets via disjoint generative models.
 In this paradigm, a dataset is partitioned into disjoint subsets that are supplied to separate instances of generative models.
 The results are then combined post hoc by a joining operation that works in the absence of common variables/identifiers.
-The success of the framework is demonstrated through several case studies and examples on tabular data that helps illuminate some of the design choices that one may make.
-The principal benefit of disjoint generative models is significantly increased privacy at only a low utility cost.
-Additional findings include increased effectiveness and feasibility for certain model types and the possibility for mixed-model synthesis.
+The success of the framework is demonstrated through several case studies and examples on tabular data that help illuminate some of the design choices that one may make.
+The advantages achieved by the disjoint generation include: i) An observed increase in the empirical measurement of privacy. ii) Increased computational feasibility of certain model types. iii) Ability to generate synthetic data using a mixture of different generative models.
+Specifically, mixed-model synthesis bridges the gap between privacy and utility performance, providing highly competitive performance on Accuracy and Area Under the Curve for downstream tasks while significantly lowering the empirical re-identification risk.